termux/termux-packages/README.md

 ## Contributing

+We are looking for help in order to [solve issues](https://github.com/termux/termux-packages/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
-You can contribute to @termux by submitting bug fixes, version updates and new packages.
-Read [CONTRIBUTING.md](/CONTRIBUTING.md) for more details.
+Please submit the bug fixes, version updates and new packages - all contributions which will help to improve Termux are welcome.

-Developer's wiki is available at https://github.com/termux/termux-packages/wiki.
+Read [CONTRIBUTING.md](/CONTRIBUTING.md) and [Developer's Wiki](https://github.com/termux/termux-packages/wiki) for more details.

 ## Contacts